MikeMillerGIS/arcade-expressions/attribute_rule_calculation/UpdateContentLocation.md

 var shift_edits = {};
 // If the feature is a container or a structure, first evaluate moving its associated features if (IsEmpty(association_type) == false) {
-    // Get all the features that are attached or content, this is recursive var associated_ids = get_associated_feature_ids($feature, association_type, null)
+    var associated_ids = get_associated_feature_ids($feature, association_type, null)
     // Loop over all features and adjust them based on the change in X,Y,Z shift_edits = shift_associated_features(associated_ids, dX, dY, dZ);